-- Time: up to 7 minutes (only valid if timed with stopwatch) - 7 minutes includes preparation time and giving the speech. - Time violations cannot place first (30 second grace period). - NO NOTES (Paper or Digital) - Those using notes should not rank first in the round. - Organized, focused on topic, and supported using examples.
+- 7 minutes includes preparation time and giving the speech. - Time violations cannot place first (30 second grace period). - NO NOTES (Paper or Digital) - Those using notes should not rank first in the round. - Organized, focused on topic, and supported using examples.